juhdanad/integer-partition-boltzmann/README.md

 An [integer partition](https://en.wikipedia.org/wiki/Partition_(number_theory)) is a way to write a positive integer as a sum of positive integers.
 In an other sense, it is a way we can partiton a set if the elements are indistinguishable.

-For a given posizive integer N we are able to list all of its partitions.
+For a given positive integer N we are able to list all of its partitions.
 For example, the partitions of 4 are:
  * 1 + 1 + 1 + 1
  * 1 + 1 + 2
  * 2 + 2